 The research has three elements:

-• Online survey of fans and attendees - the survey will gauge fans’ perceptions of the Eurovision Song Contest as a site of LGBTQI+ inclusivity and safety and collect data on their nationality, gender identity, sexual and religious orientation, and dis/ability.
+- Online survey of fans and attendees (now closed) - the survey gauged fans’ perceptions of the Eurovision Song Contest as a site of LGBTQI+ inclusivity and safety and collect data on their nationality, gender identity, sexual and religious orientation, and dis/ability.

-• Strategic interviews - interviews with stakeholders will explore the extent to which distinct national perceptions and framing of LGBTQI+ communities are negotiated against (or within) gay and transgender visibility and representation at the Eurovision Song Contest.
+- Strategic interviews - interviews with stakeholders and fans will explore the extent to which distinct national perceptions and framing of LGBTQI+ communities are negotiated against (or within) gay and transgender visibility and representation at the Eurovision Song Contest.

-• Observations and reflections at Eurovision - travelling to the event and mixing with fans directly to better understand the ‘fan’ experience and observe whether the host city promotes the Eurovision Song Contest's values in practice
+- Observations and reflections at Eurovision - travelling to the events and mixing with fans directly to better understand the ‘fan’ experience and observe whether the host city promotes the Eurovision Song Contest's values in practice